Nitesh000/Python-basics/README.md

 #### What is this repo for

-- It is just a repo for storing my python basics walkthrough for any recalling purpose of the basics of the python language
+- It is just a repo for storing my python basics walkthrough for any recalling purpose of the basics of the python language.
+- Also these codes can be helpful if you are starting-out with DSA.

 #### What will i do here